-At the current time, the TR Register strongly advises all local area groups to continue to cancel all activities outdoors and refrain from road runs, convoys or any other meet ups in groups until July at the earliest provisional date.
+At the current time, the TR Register is strongly advising our organisers for local groups to continue to cancel all social activities and refrain from road runs or any other meets in groups, until further notice.

-Please do NOT drive in groups or convoys – the UK Government states clearly that we must not meet more than one other person from outside our household.
+Please do NOT drive in groups or convoys.
 It is important that large groups of classic car owners do not congregate in particular areas, such as parks, or places of natural beauty.
-By all means, use your TR individually to drive to the shops or go out for exercise, but only individually.
+By all means, use your TR individually, we imagine many could do with a good exercise by now!

-Please remember, as a club, we are all ambassadors for the classic car scene as a whole.
+Please remember, as a club, we are not only ambassadors for our individual clubs, but also the classic car community as a whole.

-The TR Register also feel that, at this moment in time, it strikes very much the wrong tone with the public to parade classic cars through the streets and country lanes when many people are still in lockdown within their homes or experiencing hardship or the loss of loved ones.
+At this moment in time, we feel it strikes very much the wrong tone with the public to parade TRs through the streets and country lanes when many people are still in self-isolation within their homes or experiencing hardship or the loss of loved ones.
 The time will come, soon we hope, but it is not yet.

-The latest advice, issued 13th May 2020, urges common sense around taking any car out for leisure drives.
-It’s vitally important that club members drive with caution, as lockdown measures could very quickly return following a second spike if guidelines are not followed.
+The latest advice, which applies from 4th July 2020, urges us to 'Remain Alert and Safe' .
+It’s vitally important that club members drive with caution, as tighter lockdown measures could very quickly return following a second spike if guidelines are not followed.